gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### updateLevelIntegration
-Update a store level opt-in for integration
+Update a store level integration you opted